-We suggest you stay close to the city center, in the Santiago or Providencia municipalities, and enjoy your time visiting the city.
+We suggest you stay close to the city center mainly in the Providencia municipality, close to Metro Line 1 (red line), and enjoy your time visiting the city.

-Information about accommodation will be available on the conference webpage: https://go.cmm.uchile.cl/pme48.
+Information about accommodation is available on the conference webpage: https://eventos.cmm.uchile.cl/pme48.